-LMA’s primary purpose is to help local marketers execute campaigns.
+LMA's primary purpose is to help local marketers execute campaigns.
 Locals gain the immediate benefit of being able to translate brand templates into relevant campaigns.
-Ideally, local marketers should be the primary users of an LMA tool, and the ones it on a regular basis.

-LMA tools should enable local representatives to do all of the marketing they couldn’t do before they had the tool, even if they don’t have a background in digital marketing or graphic design.
-It should help them create direct mail, landing pages for their websites, send attractive email campaigns, create social advertising, and develop relevant print collateral.
+LMA tools should enable local representatives to do all of the marketing they couldn't do before they had the tool, even if they don't have a background in digital marketing or graphic design.
+It should help them create direct mail, and landing pages for their websites, send attractive email campaigns, create social advertising, and develop relevant print collateral.

 The templating feature of LMA should specifically help locals customize brand templates with relevant information, like address, phone number, or customized pricing information.
 Depending on their agreement with the brand management team, LMA may help locals take advantage of Co-Op dollars for print advertising via integrations with print vendors or an online storefront.

 For distributed brands, you know your LMA is working when your locals are selling.
 More high-quality advertising on a local level means more customer conversions.
-You may also notice benefits from efficiency and cost-reduction, as the number of local requests for help with campaign execution go down.
+You may also notice benefits from efficiency and cost-reduction, as the number of local requests for help with campaign execution goes down.
 Transparency is delivered through insight into the campaigns your locals develop and analytics on their campaign performance.
 Your brand will also benefit from consistency in the quality of campaigns that are being released at your locations.

 If we had to pick a single function for your LMA, it would be the ability to "merge" your local marketers' customer knowledge with your brand marketing collateral.
 Local marketers are on the front lines of your business.
 They understand what your local customers expect better than anyone else.
 When your marketers are able to transfer this knowledge into campaigns, it results in sales and local customer relationships.

-Templates are the feature that facilitate this “merging.”
+Templates are the feature that facilitates this "merging."
 Your brand management team can build templates for local marketing, which allows locals to build upon your brand vision without having to invest time into creating marketing collateral from the ground up.